-- We would recommend that you install the motor mount before you start fastening the starter bolts.
-This way the engine weight is not on the wood block and jack that you put underneath the engine earlier.
-If you would rather have more room to work on the starter that is fine.
-Rember that the engine is only supported via the jack on one side and there is a risk of physical damage if the engine comes off that support.
+- We recommend installing the motor mount before you start fastening the starter bolts.
+This way, the engine weight is not on the wood block and jack you put underneath the engine earlier.
+Suppose you would rather have more room to work on the starter; that is fine.
+Rember that the engine is only supported via the jack on one side, and there is a risk of physical damage if the engine comes off that support.

 - Fasten the two bolts that hold the starter in place using Female Torx E Socket.

-- Once you faster the starter bolts then make sure the two bolts for the engine mounts are tight as well.
+- Once you faster the starter bolts, ensure the two bolts for the engine mounts are tight.
 Install everything else in reverse order.

 - Reconnect the battery negative terminal and place the battery cover/ air filter housing back in place.

 Torque Tightening Specifications

 - Positive cable to the starter, typically a 13 mm bolt.
 15 Nm